google/zetasql/docs/window-function-calls.md

 **Description**

-The `OVER` clause references a window that defines a group of rows in a table upon which to use an analytic function.
+The `OVER` clause references a window that defines a group of rows in a table upon which to use a window function.
 You can provide a [`named_window`][named-windows] that is
-[defined in your query][analytic-functions-link-to-window], or you can define the [specifications for a new window][window-specs-def].
+[defined in your query][window-functions-link-to-window], or you can define the [specifications for a new window][window-specs-def].

 **Notes**